numfocus/volunteer-opportunities/pytables-projects.md

 http://docs.h5py.org/en/latest/quick.html

-And the h5py book is also worth to check because it introduces the reader to a deeper understanding of the HDF5 format:
+The h5py book is also worth checking out because it introduces the reader to a deeper understanding of the HDF5 format:

 http://shop.oreilly.com/product/0636920030249.do